jessex/jessex.github.com/_posts/2013-02-03-travel-log-san-francisco-2013.md

 * Couples with dogs, everywhere.
 And kids.
 * Biked here in a makeshift, ad hoc, caravan youth movement.
 Crazy.
 * Hard to tell locals apart from tourists here.
 At leisure, it's all the same.
 Not that it matters.
 Every one's a tourist somewhere.
 But are we all locals?
 Don't really feel like a local anywhere.
 * High tide is wild.
 Massive sprays of white ocean when waves begin to break.
-"Don't know each other, but we both know this is a great fucking moment.
+* Love it when strangers exchange smiles.
+"We don't know each other, but we both know this is a great fucking moment.
 Look at the ocean!"
 * Two dogs break into chase and playful scrapping.
 Every other dog notices.
 Which ones join in the fray?
 Fascinating to see.
 * A kite!
 * Four guys play frisbee fetch with another guy's dog.
 Every one is pleased with the outcome.